YimingLi9806/2022Fall-CSE60535-SemesterProject/README.md

 Google drive:   https://drive.google.com/file/d/1sFA1zg49XT4aGPpl8CejUWLROonNbfMm/view?usp=sharing

 3. Code: See Repository -> ProjectPart5final.py
-   To make the code work, please first download the ProjectPart5final.py and ImagesQuery from
+   To make the code work, please first download the ProjectPart5final.py and ImagesQuery from GoogleDriveLinkstoAllPhotos.docx.
+Then make    ProjectPart5final.py and folder "ImagesQuery" in the same directory.
+Run the code and choose pictures from Testing group to test it.

+Part 4:

+1. report: